Blog>Cost Guides>House renovation: Cost breakdown 2025

 While one property might only need superficial work like reskimming and decorating, another might need major structural work.

-So, the best way to get an accurate home renovation cost is to get in touch with local tradespeople.
+So, the best way to get an accurate home renovation cost is to contact local tradespeople.
+Use our free directory below to find a checked renovation contractor covering your local area.

-As well as the obvious costs of structural work, installations and decorating, there are some other costs that can quickly add up.
+In addition to the obvious costs of structural work, installations, and decorating, there are some other costs that can quickly add up but sometimes get forgotten during the budgeting process.

 Surveys and planning application costs